AlexaJosse/Nodejs-API-Project/README.md

 Datas are stored on mongodb.

-This API is in development and it purpose is my training.
+This API is in development and its purpose is my training.

+# About this version
+This version includes all character and season management URL without authentication.

+Arrow Functions and Callbacks were used for the development of this branch.

+The Master branch of this repo uses an authentication system and Promises for the development of this feature.

 # Architecture